What to Look for in Accounting Software in South Africa

 More organisations in South Africa are moving away from manual ways of storing and processing financial records and seeking out purpose-built accounting software.
 It is easy to see why.
 Accounting software is used to record, process, and analyse all the financial transactions within an organisation, such as accounts payable, accounts receivable, payroll, and trial balance.
 It also tracks daily business transactions and cash flows, carries out calculations and generates reports.

-Historically, accounting software focused primarily on basic accounting, such as general ledger, accounts receivable, accounts payable, with perhaps basic payroll, and occasionally inventory functionality.
+Historically, accounting software focused primarily on basic accounting, such as general ledger, accounts receivable, accounts payable, with perhaps basic payroll, with occasional inventory functionality.

 Modern accounting software now not only handles every aspect of an organisation’s financials, it is also able to integrate seamlessly with external applications, such as Customer Relationship Management (CRM) software, warehouse management, HR management, and full-house ERP applications, providing business leaders with comprehensive control and visibility into their entire organisation.

-If you’re looking for accounting software for your organisation, here are the top things to consider:
+If you are looking for accounting software for your organisation, here are the top things to consider: